Stewed Pork in Sauce

 - 1/2 – 1 teaspoon of paprika – use either sweet or hot paprika depending on your preference

 NOTE: When I make this dish I don’t bother with the saffron or the tomato puree but I do add celery.
 I also favour sweet paprika rather than hot for this recipe.

 Put the olive oil in a large saucepan on a medium heat.
 Add the pork and brown it for about 5 or 10 minutes over a medium heat.
-Once it is browned add the onion, carrot, celery, garlic, pepper corns, bay leaf, ground pepper, paprika, saffron and a little tomato puree (if you want to) and continue cooking on a gentle or medium heat for another 10 minutes.
+Once it is browned add the onion, carrot, celery, garlic, pepper corns, bay leaf, ground pepper, paprika and saffron and continue cooking on a gentle or medium heat for another 10 minutes.

 Add the white wine and cook for about 10 minutes until the white wine has been absorbed.
-Add enough boiling water to almost cover the meat, then dissolve the stock cube into the water, cover the saucepan and simmer gently for about an hour and a half or until the pork is tender.
+Add enough boiling water to almost cover the meat, then dissolve the stock cube into the water.
+If you prefer to not use a stock cube then add about half a teaspoon salt, cover the saucepan and simmer gently for about an hour and a half or until the pork is tender.
 The water should be absorbed in this time leaving you with a lovely sauce with the pork but you may have to add more water during cooking.